 What are the benefits of an online patient portal?

-Patient engagement and satisfaction continues to emerge as a growing theme in healthcare since the advent of value-based care.
-Let’s discuss what makes an online patient portal app great for both patients and providers.
+Patient engagement and satisfaction continue to emerge as a growing theme in healthcare since the advent of value-based care.
+Here is what makes an online patient portal app great for both patients and providers.

 Better patient communication